kurron/aws-study-group-labs/README.md

 1. Launch the instance, wait for it to spin up and ssh into it
 1. See if OS patches need to be applied
 1. What files are in the home folder?
-1. What filer in the data folder?
+1. What files in the data folder?

 ## Sharing An AMI
 1. In the console, select `AMIs`